 association for Frontotemporal Degeneration

 The Association for Frontotemporal Degeneration (AFTD) is an advocacy organization with a mission to improve the lives of people affected by FTD.
-Here are a couple of the resources the AFTD offers on its website:
+Here are some resources from the AFTD:

 - A page explaining the “Genetics of FTD”